Robyn Crawford: Early life

 Crawford was born in Newark, New Jersey, but grew up as one of three siblings in East Orange, New Jersey.
 Crawford's mother left her father due to his abuse.
-Both her mother, Janet Crawford, and her brother, Marty, were diagnosed with HIV, and both died of AIDS related illness in the ’90s.
+Both her mother, Janet Crawford, and her brother, Marty, were diagnosed with HIV, and both died of AIDS-related complications in the 1990s.

 Relationship with Whitney Houston

 Crawford met Whitney Houston in 1980, when Crawford was 19 and Houston was 16.
 She and Houston met when they were counselors at an East Orange summer camp.

 Crawford claims in her 2019 book A Song for You: My Life with Whitney Houston that she had a same-sex relationship with Houston that faded as they prioritized Houston's career.
 Crawford left school to aid Houston's career.
 They lived together.
 Crawford says that she was ostracised and sidelined by Houston's family and management as Houston's fame grew and her career progressed, and when Houston married Bobby Brown.
 A Song for You: My Life with Whitney Houston became a New York Times Best Seller.